Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Results and Discussion

 We evaluate the impact of such sequential procedure, simulating it using the measurements on the full design.
 We take, at random, both the starting treatment and the sequence of factors to test.
 For factors not yet optimized, the level is given by the starting treatment.
 Each factor is optimized in turn, by comparing the performance of the alternative treatments on the full-factorial data of a chosen hyperoptimization dataset.
 The outcome of a single simulation is the performance of the optimized treatment on a chosen measurement dataset.
 We use the mean keratosis/melanoma AUC as the performance metric.

-\figurename~\ref{fig:sequential} shows the results for pairs of hyperoptimization$\times$ measurement datasets, where we perform 100 simulations for each pair. \changed{The actual measurements appear as black dots, and the violin plots show their estimated density, while the big red dot shows their mean}.
-The most notable observation is the (unrealistic) advantage of hyperoptimizing and measuring on the same dataset: not only do we get higher averages, but also a smaller variability.
+\figurename~\ref{fig:sequential} shows the results for pairs of hyperoptimization $\times$ measurement datasets, where we perform 100 simulations for each pair.
+The actual measurements appear as black dots, and the violin plots show their estimated density, while the big red dot shows their mean.
+The most important observation here is the large variability of the results, visible in both the dispersion of the actual observations (black dots) and the spread of the estimated distribution (violin plots).
+That variability showcases the instability of the sequential procedure, which depends both on the order in which one optimizes the factors, and on the starting value for them.

+Another notable observation is the (unrealistic) advantage of hyperoptimizing and measuring on the same dataset: not only do we get higher averages, but also a smaller variability.
 The advantage of hyperoptimizing and measuring on splits of the same dataset is more subtle, but present.
+That phenomenon will be discussed in more detail in Section~\ref{sec:hyperoptimizing_on_test}.